KittyGiraudel/site/_posts/2016-01-05-looking-back-at-2015.md

 💬 **December 7th**.
 I created the [SJSJ](http://hugogiraudel.com/2015/12/07/introducing-sjsj/) (Simplified JavaScript Jargon) repository as an attempt to make the JavaScript buzzwords a bit less obscure to new comers.
 I am astonished as how welcome the project is, with already over 1300 stars on GitHub.
 Keep it up you people!

 And that’s pretty much it I guess.
 Which is already a lot for a single year if you ask me!
+2015 is also the year where I started pool (billards) as a serious hobby (quite antinomic some would say).
 Again, all in all, it was quite a good year, rich in new experiences and people.
 Let’s hope 2016 gets similar. :)

 What about you my friends, how was 2015 for you?